flux-framework/flux-core/doc/man1/flux-content.rst

 The parameters affecting local cache expiration may be tuned with flux-setattr(1):

-**content.purge-target-entries**
-   The cache is purged to bring the number of cache entries less than or equal to this value
-   (default 1048576).

 **content.purge-target-size**
    The cache is purged to bring the sum of the size of cached blobs less than or equal to this value